A Guide to Behavioral Interviewing

 - Give an example of how you've worked on a team effectively.

-- Have you handled a difficult situation with a co-worker?
+- Have you handled a difficult situation with a colleague?
 If so, how?

-Practice the STAR method to ensure you are providing specific and valuable information to the interviewer.
+Practice the STAR method to ensure you are providing specific information.

-The more prepared you are for your interview, the more comfortable and confident you will come across to the interviewer!
+The more prepared you are for your interview, the more comfortable and confident you will seem to the interviewer!